-Generally children simply need to be made aware that they are responsible for their own actions and choices and that inappropriate behaviour may result in negative consequences.
+Generally, children simply need to be made aware that they are responsible for their own actions and choices and that inappropriate behaviour may result in negative consequences.

 - We expect children to listen carefully to instructions in lessons.
 If they do not do so, we ask them either to move to a place nearer the teacher, or to sit on their own to help them concentrate. - We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task.
-If they fail to do homework without an explanation from home we may ask them to do it at a supervised breaktime. - If a child is disrupting learning the teacher verbally reprimands him or her.
+If they fail to do homework without an explanation from home, we may ask them to do it at a supervised breaktime. - If a child is disrupting learning the teacher verbally reprimands him or her.
 This is done quietly but firmly. - A warning is given

 Persistent incidents or incidents of medium severity would incur further sanctions.

 Unacceptable behaviour in this category includes not following instructions, being rude to the staff, not being sensible with playtime equipment, verbal aggression to another child or adult, pushing and shoving in lines, telling lies, going out of the play time boundaries, being continually off task in lessons.

-If a child misbehaves repeatedly or displays unacceptable behavior of medium severity the class teacher seeks help and advice from the Key Stage Coordinator.
-These incidences must be logged by the classteacher on a weekly behavior log.
-These are handed to the Headteacher (via the office on a Monday)
+If a child misbehaves repeatedly or displays unacceptable behaviour of medium severity the class teacher seeks help and advice from the Key Stage Coordinator.
+These incidences must be logged by the class teacher on the school behaviour log.
+These are monitored by the Headteacher